robmuh/robmuh.github.com/_posts/2014-01-09-moving-to-jekyll.markdown

 [Jekyll][] caught my eye more than a year ago, about the same time [GitHub][] did.
 Although GitHub only really took off in 2012 it has quickly become an essential tool for any self-respecting developer.
+Git itself is quickly [dominating][] the version management systems and with it GitHub.

 I'll save my rant about how ironic it is that the cool _new_ thing on the Web is static sites and blog engines.